scottgchin/delta5_race_timer/doc/PCB V2 instructions.md

 PCB V2 back
 ![Back](img/pcbv2/2_back.jpg)

-Soldering female pin headers to hold the Arduinos
+Cut the female pin headers (to hold the Arduinos) to the appropriate length and solder them to the PCB
 ![Adding female pin headers](img/pcbv2/3_female_pin_headers.jpg)

 Adding resistors